r3krut/OnTheRoad/README.md

 ===================================================================

 <p> Our app allows you to keep a diary of travels.
-You can share your travels to the <i>Twitter</i> and <i>Facebook</i>.
+You can share your travels to the <i><a href="https://twitter.com/">Twitter</a></i> and <i><a href="https://en-gb.facebook.com/">Facebook</a></i>.
 You can also add a new trip.
 You can add a descriptions to your new travel by hand or use a built-in capabilities text recognition from image with a help TesseractOCR framework.</p>

 ===================================================================